 Producer | NFL Monday Night Matchup

 Ed Sabol was born on September 11, 1916 in Atlantic City, New Jersey, USA as Edwin Milton Sabol.
-He was a producer, known for NFL Monday Night Matchup (1985), The Football Follies (1968) and NFL Game of the Week (1965).
+He was a producer, known for NFL Monday Night Matchup (1985), NFL's Greatest Hits (1988) and The Football Follies (1968).
 He was married to Audrey Sabol.
 He died on February 9, 2015 in Scottsdale, ...

 Pioneering filmmaker and founder of NFL Films who revolutionized sports broadcasting and re-imagined pro football as riveting, must-watch cinema; introduced a number of innovative techniques (multiple cameras, slow-motion replays, putting microphones on coaches and players, reverse-angle shots, etc.) which helped turn pro football into America's #1 spectator sport

 September 11, 1916 – February 9, 2015